Note: this article was originally published on April 21, 2021 and revised on October 16.

 - I am responsible for my young adults’ decisions and behavior.

 Consciously or unconsciously, we still believe that we can get them to do what we want them to do even though they are adults by society’s standard.
-Furthermore, when they don’t land on the straight and narrow path, however we define that, we beat ourselves up and feel like a failure as a parent.
-Consider that our problem may lie more with holding onto these two assumptions than the actions of our young adults.
+When they don’t land on the straight and narrow path, however we define that, we beat ourselves up and feel like a failure as a parent.
+Furthermore, we tend to excuse irresponsible behavior because of something they or we did in the past (i.e. a divorce).
+Consider that our problem may lie more with holding onto these three assumptions than the actions of our young adults.
 So, challenge this “stinking thinking” every time it creeps into your psyche.

-Second, parents need to construct what they will and will not do for the young adult from three standpoints.
+Second, parents need to construct what they will and will not do for the young adult with three questions in mind: